-Senior secured notes are secured by way of first pari passu charge on the respective entities forming part of the Restricted Group immovable properties, movable assets, current assets, book debts, cash and bank balances, loans and advances etc. present and future.
+Senior secured notes are secured by way of first pari passu charge on the respective entities forming part of the Restricted Group immovable properties, movable assets, current assets, cash accruals including but not limited to current assets, receivables, book debts, cash and bank balances, loans and advances etc. present and future.